thomas-compagnoni/iOthello/README.md

 > a simple sum gives -1.0, while my model gives -1.5.
 It is saying that the black position is stronger than white's.

 ### 2. How to find the best move
-Now we can assign a score to a given board, but do how we confront them?
-We need to apply the score function on every board computed in the Montecarlo tree.
+Now we can assign a score to a given board, but how do we confront them?<br> We need to apply the score function on every board computed in the Montecarlo tree.
 For every board in the first level we'll have a list of scores for the ones in the second layer.<br>
 The image explains the process, I used the same example has before to make it clearer.
 Every circle represent a board, the color depends on the player which has the turn.
 From the starting position (the root node), we developed our possible moves and each subsequent move.<br>
 What is new here is the last line **MIN**.
 This is the minimum score for each subset which can be intrepreted as the worst case-scenario if we choose that path. *We want to minimize this risk*.